TangoisdownHQ/TID-Recon-Dog/README.md

 ## 📌 Introduction

 **TID-Recon-Dog** is an advanced deception platform built to **trap**, **track**, and **analyze** malicious intrusions using a powerful blend of honeypots and **local AI agents**.

+Custom AI Model Hosting (Coming Soon)
-** We will be introducing TID-RD-D1 Later
+** We will be introducing RD-AI Later
 ** An LLM trained specifically for deception & response tactics.

+> 🚧 **We are training and hosting our own fine-tuned LLM for deception.**
+> ReconDog-AI will provide advanced, evasive, and intelligent responses across all honeypot services — deployable **locally** or via **API**.

 > You can use our AI LLM Model or any other LLM should you choose.
 > Simulates real-world services like `SSH`, `HTTP`, `FTP`, and `PostgreSQL`, delivering highly believable responses powered by LLMs (Mistral, TinyLlama, GPT4All).